LouisIkpon/elist_analysis/README.md

 ## Refund Rates

-**Refunds are concentrated in a small number of high-volume products, while elevated refund rates are primarily observed in premium categories.**
+**Refunds are concentrated in high-volume products, while elevated refund rates are primarily observed in premium categories.**

 - Refund risk varies significantly by product, so both refund rate (%) and refund count (#) are evaluated together to separate quality-driven risk from scale-driven risk.
 The highest refund rates are observed in premium laptops — ThinkPad (~11.7%, 342 refunds) and MacBook Air (~11.4%, 453 refunds) — indicating elevated return friction in higher-ticket categories.